dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 > * Add a model class and a database context.
 > * Scaffold a controller with CRUD methods.
 > * Configure routing, URL paths, and return values.
-> * Call the web API with Postman.
+> * Call the web API with http-repl.

 At the end, you have a web API that can manage "to-do" items stored in a database.